 But the biggest flaw was the Toronado’s braking ability, or the lack thereof.
 The fact that Olds sent the Toronado out in the world with drum brakes is almost mind-boggling.
 Given that it weighed almost two and a half tons, and with its intrinsic front-weight bias, the front drums were quickly overwhelmed, fins and all.
-But that’s only half the story; the rear drums locked up all-too easy, as GM made the same blunder it repeated with the fwd X cars: no height-sensitive brake proportioning valve to reduce rear brake pressure when the rear end started rising during barking.
+But that’s only half the story; the rear drums locked up all-too easy, as GM made the same blunder it repeated with the fwd X cars: no height-sensitive brake proportioning valve to reduce rear brake pressure when the rear end started rising during braking.

 Optional (!) front discs arrived in 1967.
 But there is simply no reason as to why the Toronado didn’t come standard with discs and a height-sensing rear axle proportioning valve in 1966.
+That alone qualifies the 1966 Toronado as a Deadly Sin.
 By this time four wheel discs were becoming common in Europe.
 The lowly Fiat 124 sedan and Renault 10 both had standard four wheel discs.

 OK, it’s easy to criticize.
 What should Olds have done instead?
 How about the goal of perfect weight distribution and better ride and handling (other than freeways)?
 Take up what John DeLorean started with the 1961 Tempest, but use the THM 400 in a rear transaxle, and a proper independent rear suspension.
 Now that would have been forward looking, and still allow an essentially flat floor for those three-way front-seat hookups.
 And better traction to boot!